inadeqtfuturs/next-mdx-relations/README.md

 })
 ```

+Additionally, we could get something simple like the index of each given node within the array of nodes.

 Like `metaGenerators`, `relationGenerators` has access to the whole node, but only (re)places data set in `node.meta`.
 This prevents unintended mutations of static data.

 #### mdxOptions: MDXOptions?